-- Bloating of the abdomen
+- Bloating of the abdomen.

+The doctor may request that blood tests and specimens of the bowel motion (poo samples) are taken.
 In ulcerative colitis, blood test results will often indicate anaemia and signs of inflammation in the body.
 Samples of bowel motions will often indicate the presence of blood, pus and mucous.

 X-ray tests using barium (a chalky liquid that is able to be seen on x-rays) can be helpful in determining how much of the colon is affected by ulcerative colitis.
 The barium is administered into the rectum and colon via a tube inserted through the anus.
 A series of x-rays is taken, showing the outline of the inside of the colon and highlighting any abnormalities.

+Medications to relieve pain and diarrhoea may be recommended.
+Antibiotics may be required if infection is present in the colon.
 Dehydration caused by profuse diarrhoea may need to be treated by giving fluids through a drip.
-Medications to relieve pain and diarrhoea may also be given.

 Loss of blood through the rectum over a long period of time can lead to anaemia.
 Iron tablets may be prescribed to correct the anaemia and prevent its recurrence.
 In cases of severe blood loss, blood transfusions may be required.

-Total proctocolectomy and ileostomy - This involves removing the entire colon and rectum.
+- Total proctocolectomy and ileostomy involves removing the entire colon and rectum.
 The end of the small intestine is brought out onto the wall of the abdomen.
 A collection bag is placed over the opening and faecal matter will pass into it.
 The bag is emptied by the person as required.
 The ileostomy is permanent.
 This type of surgery offers a permanent cure for ulcerative colitis.

-Support and informationFor further support and information get in touch with Crohn’s & Colitis New Zealand or visit their website.
-Crohn’s & Colitis New Zealand Charitable Trust
+For further support and information get in touch with Crohn’s & Colitis New Zealand or visit their website.

-Phone: 0800 ASK IBD (0800 275 423)
+Free phone: 0800 ASK IBD (0800 275 423)